 ∗ ∗ ∗

 I first began praying without words when I ran out of them and found myself drawn to just rest in God’s presence.
-A few years later, in what is now called Living From The Heart, I was introduced to the practise of Centering Prayer with a video of Father Thomas Keating, a Trappist monk and founder of Contemplative Outreach.
-Keating’s life is vibrant example of the freedom and joy that is the fruit of prayer.
+A few years later, in what is now called Living from the Heart, I was introduced to the practice of Centering Prayer with a video of Father Thomas Keating, a Trappist monk and founder of Contemplative Outreach.
+Keating’s life is a vibrant example of the freedom and joy that is the fruit of prayer.
 His enthusiasm is contagious.